1. Climate-change effects on plants and pollinators

 For many plants, sex depends on getting animal pollinators to visit flowers and move pollen from anthers to stigmas.
 We are interested in the various traits plants have evolved to achieve these ends.

 One of our study systems is the plant genus Mertensia, which exhibits pronounced inter- and intraspecific variation in style length (Forrest et al. 2011, Ann.
 Bot.), the adaptive significance of which remains elusive.
-We are also investigating the adaptive value of floral orientation (pendent, to varying degrees) in this genus.
+We are also investigating the adaptive value of floral orientation (pendent, to varying degrees) in this genus (see work of PhD student Peter Lin).

 Artificial “flowers”, which can be designed to isolate the effects of particular floral variables, are useful tools for understanding the functional roles of floral traits.
-For example, we have used artificial flowers in a controlled flight-cage setting with captive bees to study the effect of background complexity on colour preference of bumble bees (Forrest & Thomson 2009, Naturwissenschaften) and the potential for floral symmetry to affect the consistency of pollinator entry angles (Culbert & Forrest 2016, J. Poll.
+For example, we have used artificial flowers in a controlled flight-cage setting with captive bees to study the effect of background complexity on colour preference of bumble bees (Forrest & Thomson 2009, Naturwissenschaften; Rivest et al. 2017, Evol.
+Ecol.) and the potential for floral symmetry to affect the consistency of pollinator entry angles (Culbert & Forrest 2016, J. Poll.
 Ecol.).

 5. Parasites of solitary bees

-Cavity-nesting bees are attacked by a variety of brood parasites (or kleptoparasites), of which the most abundant at our field sites are sapygid wasps (pictured below, middle).
+Cavity-nesting bees are attacked by a variety of brood parasites (or kleptoparasites), of which the most abundant at our Colorado field sites are sapygid wasps (pictured below, middle).
 These wasps inflict substantial mortality on bee populations, but not all bees are equally susceptible to parasite attack (see Spear et al. 2016, Am.
 Nat.).
-My students and I are studying the factors influencing parasitism rates in cavity-nesting bees (see Forrest & Chisholm 2017, Ecology) and investigating how selection imposed by brood parasites interacts with selection imposed by floral resources and the abiotic environment.
+My students and I are studying the factors influencing parasitism rates in cavity-nesting bees (see Forrest & Chisholm 2017, Ecology; Groulx & Forrest in press, Ecol.
+Entomol.) and investigating how selection imposed by brood parasites interacts with selection imposed by floral resources and the abiotic environment.

 6. Selection and constraint in the evolution of flowering phenology

-I use simulation modelling to look at how reproductive phenology responds to different kinds of selection.
+In the past, I have used simulation modelling to look at how reproductive phenology responds to different kinds of selection.
 For example, certain aspects of bumble bee foraging behaviour (specifically, positive frequency-dependence and avoidance of unfamiliar flowers) can select against early flowering in a plant population (Forrest & Thomson 2009, Proc.
 R. Soc.
 B).
 On the other hand, sexual selection can favour early-flowering individuals (Forrest 2014, Am.
 Nat.).
+Recently, colleagues and I (led by post-doc Dr. Emily Austen) published our thoughts on why natural selection so often appears to favour early-flowering plants (Austen et al. 2017, New Phyt.).